stefmolin/stefmolin.github.io/app/_posts/blog/updates/2024/new-year-new-book.md

 I have mapped out the chapters at a high level, and I absolutely love that I have all the flexibility to work on whichever chapter I please on any given day.
 I began with chapter 7, then did chapter 6, and now I'm working on chapter 8, with some outlining for chapter 3.
 This flexibility has allowed me to get into a flow that I have *never* experienced before, and as a consequence, I'm progressing much faster.

-For this book, I'm targeting 10 chapters and around 200 pages.<sup>1</sup> I've been applying what I learned from James Clear's MasterClass,<sup>2</sup> and I aim to write a minimum of 500 words a day (again, on any part of the book I wish).
-I also limit my writing sessions to two hours a day, which prevents the book-writing process from taking over my life (a luxury I did not have with my past book-writing experiences).
+For this book, I'm targeting 10 chapters and around 200 pages.<sup id="footnote-1"><a href="#footnotes">1</a></sup> I've been applying what I learned from James Clear's MasterClass,<sup id="footnote-2"><a href="#footnotes">2</a></sup> and I aim to write a minimum of 250 words a day (again, on any part of the book I wish).
+I also limit my writing sessions to one hour a day, which prevents the book-writing process from taking over my life (a luxury I did not have with my past book-writing experiences).

 My vision for this book is constantly evolving and concretizing.
 More than once, I have found myself cutting content from the outline that I was positive would be in the book just a few days prior.
 While these topics won't make it into the book, I plan to write [articles](/articles/) for each of them.
 The first of which was [published on Friday](/articles/devx/pre-commit/setup-guide/).